ShkolniskyLab/emalign4chimerax/README.md

 # EMalign - ChimeraX Bundle

-EMalign is an algorithm for aligning rotation, reflection, and translation between volumes.
+EMalign is an algorithm for aligning maps with respect to rotation, reflection, and translation.

 This bundle is deigned to be installed as a plugin to ChimeraX program.